sparkflows/sparkflows-docs/docs/tutorials/analytics/distribution-graphs.rst

 Distribution of data by Month
 -----------------------------

-It Plots graphs of distribution of data by month using GraphMonthDistribution Node.
+It plots graphs of distribution of data by month using GraphMonthDistribution Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^